-Hitachi Zosen Inova to Build the World’s Largest Energy from Waste Plant in Dubai
+Hitachi Zosen Inova to Build the World’s Largest Waste to Energy Plant in Dubai

 Dubai Municipality has selected Swiss clean tech company Hitachi Zosen Inova in a joint venture with Belgium’s largest construction company BESIX Group to build the world’s largest